 What Are Some Red Flags You Should Look For?

-What if you do see a great deal or you want an item?
+What if you see a great deal or want an item?
 Babin says to look for the following that might indicate you're going to get played:

 • The seller wants you to think they are in another country, ask why they would be on the local Facebook Marketplace